fennecstudio/x-tkn-js/readme.md

 **PARAMETERS**

 - `refId`: string -
+  Optional.
 The id of the user or other object that the token is assigned to

-- `ttl` {days: number, hours: number, minutes: number, seconds: number} - The time to live of the token.
-If not provided, the token will never expire.
+- `ttl`: {days: number, hours: number, minutes: number, seconds: number} - Optional.
+The time to live of the token.

 **RETURNS**